Maruku Arts Gallery

 Maruku’s retail Gallery is situated at the Cultural Centre of the Uluru Kata-Tjuta National Park, although the park has now opened back up, Northern Territory borders are still closed to interstate travellers and as well as restricted entry to all international travellers.
-As a result of general public visitations to the gallery being literally impossible under current regulations, the need for an online presence is pretty well crucial for anangu carvings to continue brightening up lives around the world.
+As a result of general public visitations to the Cultural Centre being at an extreme low, under the current regulations, the need for an online presence is pretty well crucial for Anangu carvings to continue brightening up lives around the world.

 All stock from the physical Maruku gallery, has shifted to the online store!
 We have made available a range of different products online such as punu, small and large canvas paintings, traditional mens’ and womens’ tools, Artist Design featuring T-shirts and hand crafted jewellery.